Bad Rodach sugar cookie recipe.

 Simple Sugar Cookie Recipe

 Nothing says Christmas like a batch of sugar cookies fresh from the oven.
 This simple and classic sugar cookie recipe will let your children create villages, people, or a starry sky—but just make sure to leave a few for Santa!
-Find this delicious recipe on the blog and keep your little ones’ hands busy as they await Santa’s arrival.
+Find this delicious recipe on the blog, along with adorable holiday crafts to keep your little ones’ hands busy as they await Santa’s arrival.

 Bad Rodach shaped sugar cookies.